isomorphic-software/smartclient-docs/kb_topics/skinning.md

     _(default setting)_ Spriting will be used in browsers that fully support it
 *   "off" :
     Spriting will not be used

-**_Note - it is also possible to arrange arbitrary SVG graphics into a format which the framework can treat as a sprite_**, despite SVG not being images in the traditional sense.
-SVG graphics scale perfectly and, in the sprite format, can be re-used and re-colored at runtime without server trips, sizable DOM modifications or flickering.
-See the [SVG Symbols overview](svgSymbols.md#kb-topic-svg-symbols-overview) for more information.

 #### Modifying Skins
 #### Skin Editor